Bodegas Casajus NIC (750ml)

 Intense nose of raspberry, fresh strawberry, maraschino and blood orange that effortlessly embraces the oak.
 Full bodied with succulent fine grained tannins and fresh acidity.
 Dense fruit is complimented by oak and wonderful minerality on the the finish.
 Pure and concentrated with incredible texture and length.
 If you want to treat yourself or give an impressive gift, this is the wine for you!

-For generations two familities, Calvo and Casajus have cultivated grapevines in the Ribera de Duero region of Spain.
+For generations the Calvo and Casajus families have cultivated grapevines in the Ribera de Duero region of Spain.
 NIC is made by Jose Alberto Calvo Casajús a winemaker and grape grower of great family tradition in the village of Quintana del Pidio, one of the top sites in the Ribera del Duero appellation.
-This top Tempranillo blend is sourced from a single 1.5 hectare plot.
+NIC is their top tier Tempranillo.
+Grapes are sourced from a single 1.5 hectare plot.
 The vines were planted in 1920 in an area known as “El Montecillo” and “Carracabañes”.
 These vines have a very limited yield of around one kilogram per plant.
 The varietal is the indigenous “Tinta del País”, which is a clone of Tempranillo.
 This is a noble grape that gives color, aromas and body to this wine.
 The fermentation, maceration and aging takes place in 500 liter barrels made out of French oak from the area of Troncais.
 The wine spends at least 25 months in these barrels.
 This artisan process of very careful wine-making is aimed to achieve the best result from the grapes.